10 Signs That You Are in a Relationship with a Narcissist

 10) They hate special occasions – especially if it’s not about them.
 Often, a narcissistic partner will make it difficult to spend holidays or special occasions with them.
 Typically, they will create enough tension and stress where they make it all about them – even when they ruin it.
 They may disappear from the engagement, cause a scene, refuse to open gifts, or openly flirt with other guests.
 Either way, it will keep a bad a taste in your mouth about your partner’s actions.
 However, for the narcissist partner, any attention on them, including negative attention is considered a huge success.

 These tips are not to be all inclusive, however if you notice these signs in your partner, there is a good chance that you are in a relationship with a narcissistic partner.
 Should you find yourself in a relationship like this, recognize that it is abusive.
-If you find yourself in this type of relationship, I would recommend that you get yourself support through therapy.
+If you are ready to get started on your therapy journey, schedule a consultation here to get started.